DaveBenham/VenomModules/README.md

 Rhythm Explorer is a trigger sequencer that stochastically generates repeating patterns on demand.
 It is heavily inspired by the Vermona randomRHYTHM Eurorack module, though no attempt was made to exactly replicate that module's features.

 ### Basic Operation
 Rhythm Explorer looks complicated, but it is very simple to quickly begin creating interesting rhythms.
-Starting from the default initial settings, patch a 24 ppqn clock into the CLOCK input, and patch any combination of the GATEs, OR, XOR ODD, or XOR 1 outputs to your favorite drum modules.
+Starting from the default initial settings, patch a 24 PPQN clock into the CLOCK input, and patch any combination of the GATEs, OR, XOR ODD, or XOR 1 outputs to your favorite drum modules.
 Adjust some of the sliders to something greater than 0, but less than 100, and press the RUN button.
 A repeating rhythm should emerge, which can be modulated by adjusting the sliders.
 Each time you press the DICE button you will get a brand new pattern that can be modulated via the sliders.

 ### Basic Principles
 Random Rhythm uses a pseudo Random Number Generator (RNG) to establish a sequence of seemingly random numbers.
 However, the "random" sequence is dictated by a seed number - every time the RNG is reseeded with the same number, it generates the exact same sequence.
 With the initial setup, the reseed occurs after each set of 4 quarter notes, thus establishing a pattern.
 When the DICE button is pressed, a new seed number is generated, so the pattern will change.